 To avoid personal injury or property damage, before entering or exiting the vehicle, be sure the power assist step is fully extended.
 Do not step on the power assist step while it is moving.
-Never place (Continued)

-hands or other body parts between the extended power assist step and the vehicle.
+Never place hands or other body parts between the extended power assist step and the vehicle.

-If equipped, the power assist steps will deploy when the door is opened and automatically retract three seconds after the door is closed.
-The power assist steps will retract immediately if the vehicle starts moving.
+If equipped, the power assist steps, when enabled, will extend when the door is opened.
+They will retract three seconds after the door is closed or immediately if the vehicle starts moving.